apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

                         restarting INFRA SOLR, default: 0) --shared-drive        Use if the backup location is shared between hosts.
-                        (override config from config ini file)
+                        (override config from config ini file) --skip-json-dump-files=SKIP_JSON_DUMP_FILES
+                        comma separated list of files that won't be download during collection dump (could be useful if it is required to change something in manually in the already downloaded file)
 ```

 #### <a id="migration-config-generator">Solr Migration Config Generator Script</a>